CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/02-continuous-integration.md

     ![](media/contosoprovision.png)

-1. Remove the commands from line 7 to 14 from the workflow file and save this file by clicking on **Ctrl+S**.
+1. Remove the commands from line 7 to 14 from the workflow file and save this file by using **Ctrl+S**.

     ![](media/2dgn163.png)